tanben/launchdarkly-context-playground/README.md

 ## Running the app
 #### `IMPORTANT:`
-> Use a sandbox Project and Environment before running this application to prevent mixing live data with test data.
+> Use a sandbox Project and Environment when testing with sample data to avoid mixing sample data with live/production data.

 `npm start`\